Ukrainian Match Factory: Since 1991

 As of 1991, Ukraine imported most of its matches from Belarus and Russia, as well as some matches from the Baltic states and Poland.

 In Ukraine, the Impuls chemical factory in Shostka produced only storm matches for outdoor activity during the Soviet era and continued production after 1991.
 However, these matches were expensive, and Ukrainian citizens continued to use safety matches imported from Russia, Belarus or elsewhere.

 On 9 January 1991, the private company Gradient was founded as a match manufacturing company by a few enthusiastic ex-employees of the Yuzhnoe Design Bureau, but due to a lack of equipment it was decided to use bags of unsorted matches available cheaply from large match factories in Russia and Belarus, and repack them as large household matchboxes.

 In early 1990s, Ukraine spent 20 million USD per year on importing matches.
 As a solution, the Ukrainian government planned to establish 3 match factories: in Rivne, Kyiv and Dnipro.
-In Dnipro it was planned to use Gradient as a base of one of such factories, but it was later chosen to built only one factory, in Berezne, Rivne Oblast, on the base of an abandoned kinescope plant.
+In Dnipro it was planned to use Gradient as a base of one of such factories, but it was later decided to build only one factory, in Berezne, Rivne Oblast, on the base of an abandoned kinescope plant.

 In 1997, Gradient converted itself into the Gradient-Plus LLC match factory in Dnipro.
 As it was able to accumulate some money selling repacks, the company's owners bought needed equipment, and started production of various matches themselves, mostly via manual assembly.

 In 1998, the Ukrainian government established the state enterprise Rivne Match Factory (Рівненська сірникова фабрика, РСФ), as the first domestic match manufacturer in Ukraine, mainly to reduce external interstate payments.
 Equipment was bought from Swedish Match's Arenco for the price of 17 million Deutschemarks.
 On 12 May 1999, the factory officially opened.
 Resources needed for manufacturing were supplied by other Ukrainian factories from different regions.